lorenzodbr/word-automata/README.md

 ![Search for a word](res/search.gif)

-> Note: the action will show you the path that the automaton takes on the given word, highlighting the followed transitions.
+> Note: this action will show the path that the automaton takes on the given word, highlighting the followed transitions.

 ### Additional features